Supporting leaders to run events

-What does a Commissioner do with a Residential Event Notification form?
+What does a commissioner do with a residential event notification (REN) form?

-Leaders send Residential Event Notification (REN) forms to their Commissioner to get approval for residential events.
-Commissioners are then responsible for providing support to Event Coordinators and giving approval for the event to proceed.
+Leaders send their completed home or international residential event notification (REN) forms to their commissioner to get approval for residential events.
+You're then responsible for supporting the event coordinators and giving approval for the event to proceed.

 Who else to involve

-If the event is taking place outside the Leader’s County, the Commissioner should forward the REN form to the relevant Adviser for the area to be visited.
-A County Go! user can provide you with the relevant contact details.
+If the event is taking place outside the leader’s county, you should forward the risk assessment and activity plan to the relevant adviser for the area to be visited.
+A county GO user can give you the contact detials you need.

-What Commissioners need to check when they get a REN form
+What you need to check when you get a REN form

-- That a Leader or the Event Coordinator holds or is working towards the relevant modules from Girlguiding Going Away With Scheme required to run the event.
+- That a leader or the event coordinator holds, or is working towards, the relevant modules of our Going Away With scheme that are needed to run the event.

 - That the Girlguiding ratio of adults to girls is met.